nativejdb/nativejdb/README.md

 Today, natively compiled Java code can be debugged using GDB, which is a C/C++ debugger and is unfamiliar to Java developers.

 NativeJDB bridges the gap between the Java Debugger Framework available in modern IDEs and native debugging via GDB.
 It is part of our exploration to improve developer experience and provide familiar tooling for Java cloud-native developers.
 NativeJDB is useful when the application behaves differently when natively compiled.

+NativeJDB uses the [JDWP protocol](https://docs.oracle.com/en/java/javase/11/docs/specs/jdwp/jdwp-protocol.html) to communicate with an IDE, and acts as a server for it.
+It wraps a native executable controlled by GDB and makes it possible to control the native executable via JDWP commands.
+Because of this architecture, NativeJDB can in principle be used with any IDE, but has mostly been tested with IntelliJ.
+The current implementation of NativeJDB makes use of a "scaffolding VM", which is the same program being executed as a Java process.
+This allows NativeJDB to obtain certain static informations about the code that are harder to obtain from the GDB.
+In the future, this scaffolding can be removed.

 ## Features: